A Fourier-Jacobi Dirichlet series for cusp forms on orthogonal groups: Abstract

 \section{Abstract}

-In this paper, we investigate a Dirichlet series involving the Fourier$-$Jacobi coefficients of two cusp forms $F,G$ for orthogonal groups of signature $(2,n+2)$.
-In the case when $F$ is a Hecke eigenform and $G$ is a Maass lift of a specific Poincar\'e series, we establish a connection with the standard $L-$function attached to $F$.
-What is more, we find explicit choices of orthogonal groups, for which we obtain a clear$-$cut Euler product expression for this Dirichlet series.
-Our considerations recover a classical result for Siegel modular forms, first introduced by Kohnen and Skoruppa, but also provide a range of new examples, which can be related to other kinds of modular forms, such as paramodular, hermitian and quaternionic.
+We investigate a Dirichlet series involving the Fourier--Jacobi coefficients of two cusp forms $F,G$ for orthogonal groups of signature $(2,n+2)$.
+In the case when $F$ is a Hecke eigenform and $G$ is a Maass lift of a Poincar\'e series, we establish a connection with the standard $L$-function attached to $F$.
+What is more, we find explicit choices of orthogonal groups, for which we obtain a clear-cut Euler product expression for this Dirichlet series.
+Through our considerations, we recover a classical result for Siegel modular forms, first introduced by Kohnen and Skoruppa, but also provide a range of new examples, which can be related to other kinds of modular forms, such as paramodular, Hermitian, and quaternionic.